-- to hunt on National Forest lands: Class I or Class I-L (required for Class EE or Class EE-L). - to hunt with a handgun: Class A-1 or Class A-1-L (must be 18 or older, required for all hunters except resident landowners).
+• to hunt on National Forest lands: Class I or Class I-L (required for Class EE or Class EE-L).

 PENALTIES FOR CHAPTER 20 BEAR LAW VIOLATIONS

 These penalties are not subject to suspension by the court.

 First Offense

 \$500 to \$1,000 fine or 10 to 30 days in jail, or both.
 Also includes suspension of hunting and fishing licenses for two years if convicted of killing a bear in violation of the law.